rodrigofranzoi/Voice-Recognition/README.md

 ## How to use

-1. Allow the app to use micrphone 🎤 so we can hear you 👀
+1. Allow the app to use microphone 🎤 so we can hear you 👀
 2. Allow the app to use speech functionality
 3. Click `Start speech`
 4. Now you can say `count, code, back, reset` and numbers from 0 to 9
-5. The last command will appear on the green circle in the middle the screen
+5. The last command will appear on the green circle in the middle of the screen
-6. The buffer of parameters are located on the green square.
+6. The buffer of parameters is located on the green square.
 It means the values allocated for the current last given command.
-7. You can always check your inputs clicking on `History` button.
-You can say commands ands parameters while in the history screen.
+7. You can always check your inputs by clicking on `History` button.
+You can say commands and parameters while on the history screen.
 8. When you are done, click stop to save your last command.